postfinance/kubenurse/README.md

 Per default, the neighbourhood filtering is set to 10 nodes, which means that on cluster with more than 10 nodes, each kubenurse will query 10 nodes, as described above.

+##### Neighbourhood incoming checks metric

+It is possible to check that each node receives the proper number of neighbourhood queries with the `kubenurse_neighbourhood_incoming_checks` metric.
+If you have the neighbourhood limit set to e.g. 10, then this metric should be equal to 10 on all nodes, with some variations during a rollout restart.

 To bypass the node filtering feature, you simply need to set the `KUBENURSE_NEIGHBOUR_LIMIT` environment variable to 0.